Phileosopher/toolbox/README.md

 - Audio: to work with sound for some intended aesthetic
 - Communicating: to communicate with other people, directly or indirectly
 - Files/OS: to manage computer files or operating systems
-- Games: to work and play with games
-- Hardware: to make or manage physical things, which includes computer hardware
+- Hardware: to make or manage physical things, which typically includes computer hardware
 - Internet: a sub-division of computer networking that has its own subdomains
 - Math: for calculation-specific needs
 - Money: for lucre-specific needs